MUYANGGUO/C-study/README.md

 ASCII stands for "American Standard Code for Information Interchange'. </br>
 Encode 128 different characters.
 Refer to the ASCII table.
 (0-127)

+## Typecasting:
+Typecasting is a way of converting a variable or data from one data type to another data type.

+**Data will be truncated when higher data type is converted into lower. **

+- Implicit casting (Complier does this, assume casting)

+- Explicit casting (Overwrite what complier does, programmer does this)

+Warning may cause trouble, because they maybe related to implicit casting... which actually truncated information.

+---
+---

+## Embedded Microcontroller:
+For coding, all microcontroller needs to have a start file. (given in the STM32CubeIDE tho, may need to write yourself)

+Using printf outpus on ARM Cortex M3/M4/M7 or higher based MCUs. printf works over SWO pin (Serial Wire Output of SWD interface)

+[processor] ---SWO pin --- [debug module]